powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/time-coupled-constraints/generator-constraints-filler.md

 $$\forall t \in \mathcal{T_{N-1}}, \; T_{\textcolor{red}{\text{OFF}} \to \textcolor{green}{\text{ON}}}(g,s,t) = 0$$

-For first timestamp, if the generator has its power lower than $P_{\min}$, we activate OFF state.
-Otherwise, optimization problem will most likely avoid being constrained by start up prohibition by starting up first timestamp.
+For the first timestamp, if the generator has its power lower than $P_{\min}$, we activate the OFF state.
+Otherwise, the optimization problem will most likely avoid being constrained by start up prohibition by starting up first timestamp.

 $$\delta_{\textcolor{red}{\text{OFF}}}^{gen}(g,s,t_0) = 1, \ P(g,s, t_0) < P_{\min}(g, t_0)$$